glibaniosr/ONIOM-Analyser/README.md

 The onal program is a Python script that has as objective the analysis of ONIOM QM/MM calculations output files from Gaussian software, since these files have a large amount of text and information.
 It requires the instalation of a Python 3 interpreter.
-Below there are links to download two options, Python and Anaconda, the latter a package that includes many scientific focused softwares including a Python interpreter.
+Below there are links to download two options, Python and Anaconda, being the latter a package that includes many scientific focused softwares including a Python interpreter.

 https://www.python.org/downloads/